der-pw/ESP-12_WLED-Controller/README.md

 ## English

 ### TLDR
 I did some power consumption tests on the ESP-32_WLED controller.
+Both controllers have the same structure in the MOSFET area, the results can be transferred.
 Let's talk about [maximum ratings](https://github.com/der-pw/ESP-32_WLED-Controller/blob/main/maximum_ratings.md)

 ----